-WASHINGTON (AP) -- Michelle Obama plans to go to Milwaukee to meet with family members of those killed and injured in a Sikh temple shooting this month.
+MILWAUKEE (AP) -- First lady Michelle Obama is scheduled to meet with relatives of those killed and injured in a Sikh temple shooting in suburban Milwaukee earlier this month.

 Sikh leaders say they're grateful for the visit, set for Thursday afternoon.
 They also say they've taken comfort in the knowledge that the shooting has at least helped them educate the world about their religion.